Shareholder: Rights

-The above-mentioned rights can be generally classified into (1) cash-flow rights and (2) voting rights.
+These rights can be generally classified into (1) cash-flow rights and (2) voting rights.
 While the value of shares is mainly driven by the cash-flow rights that they carry ("cash is king"), voting rights can also be valuable.
 The value of shareholders' cash-flow rights can be computed by discounting future free cash flows.
 The value of shareholders' voting rights can be computed by four methods: